reahl/reahl/reahl-doc/doc/features/enduserfunctionality.rst

 Any web application is accessed by means of the URLs it exposes.
 The URLs of a web application form a hierarchy.

-A Region in Reahl is such a hierarchy -- but with a twist: A Region can be grafted onto another Region.
+A UserInterface in Reahl is such a hierarchy -- but with a twist: A UserInterface can be grafted onto another UserInterface.
 And that is exactly what happens in the code above: An AccountUI is grafted onto ExampleApp, at the URL "/accounts".
-Of course, ExampleApp is also just a Region itself.
+Of course, ExampleApp is also just a UserInterface itself.
 We just chose to use it as the root of our entire application.

 AccountUI has an URL "/login" (amongst others).
 But, from now on,